FAQ’s About Our Packers and Movers Services

 Don’t be alarmed if the relocation consultant goes through all your cabinets and closets or looks under beds and on top of cabinets.
 He or she must be able to see what is moving and possibly needs packing.
 If you know of items that are out of view, be certain to point them out to the relocation consultant.
-If there are items you will be eliminating, be sure to point them out.
+If there are items you will be eliminated, be sure to point them out.

 Can I pack anything in the drawers of my dresser or desk?

-All loose items must be packed in boxes to prevent loss or damage.
+If you are not having the professional packers and movers bundle up your belongings make sure all loose items must be packed in boxes to prevent loss or damage.
 It is recommended that you pack all items and leave the drawers empty.

 Will the driver load all the boxes that I packed?

 Yes, as long as the driver deems them safe for transport.

 What should I do with my jewelry and other valuable items?

 Items of extraordinary value such as jewelry, money, antiques and stamp collections can be included in your shipment, provided that you notify your local moving representative of these items before packing and moving day.
 It is strongly recommended that you carry irreplaceable and expensive articles with you or make other arrangements for their transport.

 How do I prepare my home and myself for move day?